cardillan/mindcode/doc/syntax/SYNTAX-3-STATEMENTS.markdown

 Tries to bind a mono, poly or mega, in this order, ending the loop when successfully binding one.

 The list of values is fixed -- it cannot be stored in a variable, for example, as Mindustry Logic doesn't support arrays or collections.
 It is possible to specify an expression in the list of values, though, and each expression is evaluated at the beginning of the iteration utilizing the expression.
 This loop

 ```
-N = 0;
+var n = 0;
-for a in foo(), foo(), foo() do
+for var a in foo(), foo(), foo() do
     print(a, "\n");
 end;
 def foo()
-    N += 1;
+    ++n;
 end;
 printflush(message1);
 ```